-Position Operating Profit Cash Generation Individual Strategic Objectives CEO 29% 13% 18% CFO and Vice-President, Marketing 11% 4% 15% Vice-President, Sales, and Vice-President, Human Resources 12.8% 4.7% 17.5%
+Position Operating Profit Cash Generation Individual Strategic Objectives CEO 29% 13% 18% CFO and Vice-President, Marketing 11% 4% 15% Vice-President, Sales and Vice-President, Human Resources 12.8% 4.7% 17.5%

-Thresholds, target and maximum levels of performance are established for the operating profit measures.
-The Corporation sets the target award to be challenging, but reasonably attainable.
-The target is incrementally more stretching each year and is intended to promote enhanced performance year-over-year.
-The threshold performance level is 90% of target achievement, i.e., achievement must be at least 90% for any payout to occur and for achievement between 90% to 100%, the payout is pro-rated.
-The maximum award is intended to be very difficult to achieve.
+Threshold, target and maximum levels of performance are established for cash generation and operating profit measures.
+The Corporation sets the target awards to be challenging, but reasonably attainable.
+The threshold performance level for cash generation and operating profit is 90% of target achievement.
+Achievement on operating profit must be at least 90% for any payout to occur.
+For achievement between 90% to 100%, the payout is pro-rated.
+The maximum award for cash generation is 110% of target achievement.
+The maximum award for operating profit at 120% is intended to be very difficult to achieve.

 Based on historical analysis, we believe the target award is attainable, but not easily achieved.
-There is a remote possibility (less than 5%) that the maximum award could be attained.
+There is a remote possibility (less than 5%) that the maximum award for operating profit could be attained.